acristerna/COMP373_P3_BRIDGE/README.md

 ## How To Run the Code

-To run the code, clone the repository to your own development envrionment and run Main (in Main folder).
+To run the code, clone the repository to your own development environment and run Main (in Main folder).

 ## What Is The Problem Identified In This Project?